top of page

 Los Caminos Bar

 Los Caminos is the only bar in town.
-Have a seat at a table or pull yourself up the bar, where you will find yourself surrounded by a nice bartender, friendly locals and entertaining conversation.
-The pool table has seen lots of games, and the air conditioning is welcomed in the summer months.
+Have a seat at a table or pull yourself up to the bar, where you will find yourself surrounded by a nice bartender, friendly locals, and entertaining conversation.
+The pool table has seen many games, and the air conditioning is welcomed in the summer.
 Los Caminos also has a counter where you can purchase packaged goods for carry-out; there is a steady stream of customers lining up for packaged sales.
 Feel free to bring food in or order pizza from their neighbor, Mamacita’s Pizzeria.

 Mamacita’s Pizzeria